-Rugby star Danny Cipriani fined for Jersey bar assault
+Rugby star Danny Cipriani 'truly sorry' and 'mortified' after Jersey nightclub assault

 -

-Rugby star Danny Cipriani fined for Jersey bar assault
+Rugby star Danny Cipriani 'truly sorry' and 'mortified' after Jersey nightclub assault

-England rugby star Danny Cipriani has been fined £2,000 over an assault at a Jersey bar.
+England rugby star Danny Cirpirani has said he is "truly sorry" and "mortified" following an incident at a bar in Jersey.

-The 30-year-old fly-half pleaded guilty at Jersey Magistrates’ Court on Thursday to resisting arrest and common assault.
+The fly-half was fined £2,000 earlier today after pleading guilty to charges of common assault and resisting arrest at Jersey Magistrates’ Court.

 A female police officer suffered bruising to her neck in the incident at the Royal Yacht Hotel in St Helier on Wednesday, the court was told.